jackgray/narc_arch/docs/source/storage.rst

 Personal PC Integration with O-Drive
 ----------------------------------------------
-Seamless integration between primary distributed storage (Min.io server) and local computers.

-Think DropBox or OneDrive, but custom-fitted, on-premise, single source compatible.
-    -   Combine from multiple cloud service providers
+O-Drive makes file access to multiple storage sources, including MinIO seamless to a personal computer, appearing as a regular folder.
+Think DropBox or OneDrive, but custom-fitted and on-premise.
+You can even add any of your existing cloud storage services into the mix, syncing and organizing them centrally through O-Drive.

-Zero-knowledge server connection
+O-Drive offers zero-knowledge server connection to the file store.
-    -   Once set up on a personal computer, folders on the server will look like any other local folder.
+Once set up on a personal computer, folders on the server will look like any other local folder on your computer.

 Reverse-sync local folders to server.

+This marriage between server and client PC enables the system to maintain a single source of truth for all lab files, without having to ssh to the file server and download data that you may want to interact with locally.

 Reference
     https://odrive.com/